radlovacki/cocreate_Loops_en/source/lesson/skytale.md

 attackatdawn
 ```

-and you choose a rod that allows **4 letters per turn**, first you will write
+and you choose a rod that allows **4 letters per turn**, you first write the
-the message vertically in columns, filling rows of length 4:
+message vertically in columns, forming rows of length 4:

 ```text
 a t t a